 If you have a physical, psychological, medical or learning disability that may affect your course work, please contact Dean Aldustus Jordan.
 Once you are tested by the Psychological Testing Center, the Disability Support Services office can determine with you what accommodations are necessary and appropriate (631) 632-6748.
 All information and documentation is confidential.
 Students who have been cleared for accommodations must self-identify to their professors before the beginning of the course.
 Students requiring emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.

 d.
-Finally you are responsible for placing your course syllabus on CBase (see discussion below), though you may also distribute a paper or CD version.
-The costs of duplicating paper versions of course materials will not be covered by UME.
+Finally you are responsible for placing your course syllabus on CBase (see discussion below), though you may also distribute a paper or an electronic version.
+The costs of duplicating paper versions of course materials will not be covered by UGME.
 If you wish to distribute a printed syllabus, be advised that it is at your own expense.
 If you need help creating or duplicating an electronic syllabus, please contact Informatics for assistance.
 Your course, including your syllabus, will be reviewed comprehensively every three to four years by the Curriculum Committee.

 Administering a course